emmydush/INVENTORY-MANAGEMENT-SYSTEM/TROUBLESHOOTING.md

 ```

 ### 3. Check File Structure
-Verify that the app module directory exists in your repository:
+Verify that the [app.py](file:///E:/Best%20App/app.py) file exists in your repository:
 ```
 project/
-├── app/
-│   ├── __init__.py
-│   ├── wsgi.py
-│   ├── apps.py
-│   └── ...
+├── app.py  # This is what Render is looking for
 ├── inventory_management/
 └── ...
 ```